 - Click the Settings icon on your device.
 You can find it among other apps.

-- Click Reset device to remove Android virus and other storage from your device.
+- Click Reset device to remove malware and other storage from your device.

 The government has many issues in regards to tracking users' data and spying on citizens, so you should take this into consideration and learn more about shady information gathering practices.
 Avoid any unwanted government tracking or spying by going totally anonymous on the internet.

 You can choose a different location when you go online and access any material you want without particular content restrictions.
 You can easily enjoy internet connection without any risks of being hacked by using Private Internet Access VPN.

 Control the information that can be accessed by government any other unwanted party and surf online without being spied on.
 Even if you are not involved in illegal activities or trust your selection of services, platforms, be suspicious for your own security and take precautionary measures by using the VPN service.